 The Concept of Tax Evasion and Tax Avoidance

-While many people use the terms tax evasion and tax avoidance interchangeably, they are quite different concepts, and understanding the distinction is crucial.
+While many people use the terms tax evasion and tax avoidance interchangeably, they are quite different concepts.
+Understanding the distinction between them is crucial for legal compliance.

 Tax Evasion